SFU-CMPT-201/a2-pub/README.md

 ### Using Bash

 It is important to note that the tutorial assumes that you are using bash.
 However, you're using zsh on our VM, which is a different shell.
-You can enter `which $SHELL` to find out which shell you're using.
 Zsh behaves slightly differently from bash (albeit not much), so when you test out commands before you include them in your bash script, it is important to do it using bash, not zsh.
 You can simply enter `bash` and it will give you a bash shell.
 That way, you can test out various commands using bash.
 After you're done, enter `exit` to return to the original zsh shell.
 Note that we have configured zsh on our VM to enable many features, e.g., custom prompt, autocompletion, git support, etc. When you use bash, you won't have access to those features.

 ### Neovim Linter for Bash

 As you write bash scripts using our Neovim, you will notice that it shows various suggestions.
 This is because we have installed a *linter* called [ShellCheck](https://www.shellcheck.net/).
-A linter is a program that analyzes code and reports errors, bugs, and suggestions.
+A linter is a program that analyzes code and reports errors and bugs, and also shows suggestions.
 It is a very common programming tool and we highly encourage you to use it for all programming tasks, regardless of the language and the editor you use.
 Using a linter, you can learn a lot about writing clean and reliable code and following best practices.
 In fact, we have installed Neovim linters for C/C++ as well, as you will see in later assignments.

 ### Activities for `2.
 Variables`